Tuesday, April 18, 2023

 Playmo-hands do not come out of the arms.

 The classic-bodied figures click onto a skeleton or frame piece inside the torso, which has a socket for the head, clip notches for the arms, and indents that clip onto the bumps on the hip pieces.
 Mainline frames are a translucent whitish color (this can be seen at the hip region), while Fi?ures frames are fully-opaque grey.
-Exceptions are figures with translucent torsos, who have translucent frames to keep the internal structure from standing out.
+Exceptions are figures with translucent torsos, who typically have translucent frames to keep the internal structure from standing out.

 I wondered if immersion in boiling water could soften the frame of a mainline figure internally and make them poppable.
 And guess what, it sure did!